ajarkas/diabetes-predict-classifiication/README.md

 # Comparative Analysis of Classification Algorithms to Predict Diabetes in Individuals

-A comparative analysis of three classification algorithms: k-Nearest Neighbors (k-NN), Support Vector Machine (SVM), and Neural Networks (Feed Forward).
+Three classification algorithms: k-Nearest Neighbors (k-NN), Support Vector Machine (SVM), and Neural Networks (Feed Forward) are evaluated.
 The analysis uses the `diabetes.csv` dataset to determine which algorithm yields the least classification error.

 ## Overview